mattstrayer/mattstrayer.com/content/post/vscode-vue.md

 ❯◉ Lint and fix on commit
 ```

-Finally, select to store these configs in the `package.json` file & let the cli work for you.
+Finally, select to store these configs in the `package.json` file & let vue cli build the project.

 ```text
 Vue CLI v4.4.4